zoisite-rb/zoisite-rb/guides/source/generators.md

 end
 ```

-To apply this template while creating a new Rails application, you need to
+To apply this template while creating a new Zoisite application, you need to
 provide the location of the template using the `-m` option:

 ```bash
 $ rails new blog -m ~/template.rb
 ```

-The above will create a new Rails application called `blog` that has Devise gem configured.
+The above will create a new Zoisite application called `blog` that has Devise gem configured.

-You can also apply templates to an existing Rails application by using
+You can also apply templates to an existing Zoisite application by using
 `app:template` command.
 The location of the template needs to be passed in via
 the `LOCATION` environment variable: